Institutional Review Board (IRB)

 If no additional information or materials are needed, then approximately:

-- 5 business days or less for Expedited and Exempt review (no application deadlines)
+- 2 weeks or less for Expedited and Exempt review (no application deadlines)

 - 4 - 8 weeks for Full Committee review (applications due by 1st day of the month)